Towards Flexible Anonymous Networks: Performance Evaluation

 \subsection{Methodology}

-We focus our performance analysis targeting two questions: First, \textit{how much time does it take to load a typical protocol extension?} This analysis is performed by dumping statistics from the the plugin manager module we implemented when it loads plugins.
-Second, we are interested in \textit{how much computation overhead does executing typical plugins incur and what impact does it have?} To answer this question, we build an experimentation setup designed to stress-test the usage of plugins.
+We focus our performance analysis on three questions: First, we are interested in \textit{the time it takes to propagate new code over the whole network}.
+To answer this question, we use Shadow~\cite{shadow-ndss12} and experiment with new plugin deployments from different vantage points.
+Second, once we have received the plugin, we're interested in \textit{the time it takes to load it, compile it, and be ready for execution}.
+This analysis is performed by recording statistics from the plugin manager module when it loads plugins.
+Finally, we are interested in \textit{the runtime overhead of a typical plugin}.
+To answer this question, we build a testbed designed to stress-test the usage of plugins.
+Altogether, this analysis should demonstrate the feasibility of our solution.